hamidb80/hypothesis-of-understanding/readme.md

 #### Hint

-hints are trying to lower the height of the next node; it is the ability of a teacher to make everything obvious (height of 0) for his students
+hints are trying to lower the height of the next node; it is the ability of a teacher to make everything obvious for his/her students

 ### Collector Node

-nodes that have more more than 1 in-edges.
+nodes that have more more than 1 in-edges. these nodes are mostly conclusion nodes which are created by combining different ideas.

 ### Distributor Node

-nodes that have more more than 1 out-edges.
+nodes that have more more than 1 out-edges. these nodes usually are in direct relation with other concepts.

 ### Simple / Complex GoT

+the cimplexity of a GoT is determined by number of its collector nodes and number of their in-edges. the more in-edges, the more you have to consider ideas and reason based-on them.

 ### Shallow / Deep GoT

 > The scientists of today think deeply instead of clearly.One must be sane to think clearly, but one can think deeply and be quite insane -- [Tesla]([The scientists of today think deeply instead of clearly.
 One must be san...](https://fixquotes.com/quotes/the-scientists-of-today-think-deeply-instead-of-1057.htm))

-#### opinion on people's behaviour on social media
+#### people and social media

-most people in social media want quick and easy conclusions, i.e. shallow and straight-forward directions. which most of the times appears to be incorrect and destructive. this behaviour is exactly opposite of what Quran want from us: `افلا تعقلون` i.e. `why don't you think [more]?`
+most people in social media want *quick* and *easy* conclusions, i.e. shallow GoT and straight-forward edges. which most of the times appears to be incorrect and has imetimes destructive. this behaviour is exactly opposite of what Quran want from us: `افلا تعقلون` i.e. `why don't you think [more]?`

-###

 ### Heavy / Light